 What is it about soft hackle patterns that makes them such great fish catchers?

 I love them.
 Love the tie them and I love the fish them.

-For me, when tying this type of fly a “close enough” It doesn’t matter what kind or what type of materials; or that it’s exact to what it’s supposed to looke like.
+For me, when tying this type of fly a “close enough” It doesn’t matter what kind or what type of materials; or that it’s exact to what it’s supposed to look like.
 Just that it has movement and The characteristics of a general food source for trout.